hodaknak/webJam2024/icebreakers.md

 49. What is your most used phone app?
 50. Cookies or brownies?
 51. How many languages can you speak?
-52.
+52. What animal would you chose to be?
+53. Name one good and one bad thing about yourself.
+54.

 ## The following are original questions
-1. What has been your favorite college experience so far?
+1. What is your preferred water?
 2. What is your favorite meal of the day?
-3. Milk or cereal first?
+3. Milk first or cereal first?
 Or other?
 4. When do you sleep?
-5.
+5. Favorite day of the week?
+6. Favorite time of day?
+7. How many friends do you have?
+8. How tired are you currently?
+9. How often do you read?
+10. How often do you watch tv?
+11. How often do you play games?
+12. What pets do you have?
+13. What is a trait you look up to?
+14. What are your favorite icebreaker questions?
+15. What are your least favorite icebreaker questions?
+16. What are some good icebreaker questions?
+17.